alexmolas/alexmolas.github.io/_posts/2023-01-11-chess-960-initial-position.md

 ---
 layout: post
-title: "There are no better starting positions in Chess 960."
+title: "There are no better starting positions in Chess960."
 description: "In this post I analyze all the available Chess960 games played in Lichess.
 With this information I show that there are no starting positions that favor any of the players more than other positions."
 tags: chess data-analysis
 ---